Fair trade fashion is leading the way in terms of ethical consumerism, but it is not always sustainable. This article explains 7 reasons why:

 It sucks to feel like things are out of your control, especially when you care so much.
 The most rewarding thing I have done is start my own fashion sustainable company to address these issues on a smaller local scale.
 The future is medium because it will be lead by small to medium sized companies.
 There is a great opportunity for business owners and fashion designers to shape the industry, but only through education and understanding.

-I put together this e-learning course on how to start a sustainable fashion company for anyone else wanting to make their mark in the industry.
+I put together this ebook on how to start a sustainable fashion company for anyone else wanting to make their mark in the industry.
 The free sustainable business resource is something I wish I had when I was starting out over a year ago.
 There are a ton of sustainable niches to fill in the fashion industry, and I can’t fix everything myself.
 If becoming a fashion influencer even with no experience in the industry excites you, check out the free resource guide to get started.
 We can do this together.